spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-intro.md

 ## \[Experimental\] Database sync worker

+[block:callout]
+{
+  "type": "warn",
-<%(Callout type="warn" message="The Database Sync Worker Example is experimental, as is this tutorial.
+  "body": "The Database Sync Worker Example is experimental, as is this tutorial.
 We have made the tutorial and feature available to gather feedback to help us shape this functionality.

 Do not use the feature for production game development: we do not support it or its tutorial and are not committed to further developing this functionality.
-See the GDK's [roadmap](https://github.com/spatialos/UnrealGDK/projects/1) on GitHub for information on features in development.")%>
+See the GDK's [roadmap](https://github.com/spatialos/UnrealGDK/projects/1) on GitHub for information on features in development."
+}
+[/block]